 Anyway, I focused my attention on the goddess that was the deliverer of precious things.
 And I offered her my prayers of gratitude and desire.
 Thank you for my blessings and please bestow upon me (and all others) these things.
 At first, it felt whiny.
 I have believed my entire life that you work for what you want.
 Now here I was, asking for things.
 But that is kind of how the Hindu mantras are.
 So I changed my mantra to include things that make me a better person.
 More able to be of service to others.
 And I added humility to the request.
 Suddenly my mantra was feeling less like a request and more like a surrender.
 Hmmm.

 A few other things morphed along the way from then to now.
 I now am praying to the Divine Mother instead of Saraswati specifically.
 After all, Saraswati is just one aspect of the Divine Mother.
 (The Hindus are very fond of dividing up the nature of God into manageable bits.)
 I am still doing it in Sanskrit but you might prefer an Aramaic prayer.
 One day during meditation, I received a strange interjection of the single word ‘Kali’ which is a very complex Goddess aspect.
-So I have begun to try and deconstruct Kali.
+So I have begun to try and connect with Kali.
 Maybe I will have a post on her soon.
 But, for now, I won’t add my rabbit holes to those of your own.

 Since starting this practice, I have found that I often meditate on the Divine Mother as well.
 It is as though someone introduced me to someone really interesting and I can’t get enough.
 One day, in meditation, I had a calm realization.
 This is going to sound like, yeah, duh.
 But thinking something and knowing something are not the same.
 And that day, I knew – at the core of my beingness – that I am the Divine Mother.
 She is in me.
 Just like she is in you.
 And I felt her there.
 Quietly loving me from the inside out.
 How great is that?
 This is especially wonderful if you, like me, had a less than stellar earthly maternal experience.

-Now that I have begun this path of devotion, I can’t believe I made it this far without it.
+Now that I have begun this path of Devotion, I can’t believe I made it this far without it.
 There has been a definite shift in my presence here.
 Tears are flowing freely from my eyes as I am typing this and thinking about all the love and support and strength I have ‘found’.
 But there is much more to this practice that, honestly, cannot be described.
 And it is right there for the asking.
 Wow.

-If you do not have a practice of devotion, I hope this encourages you to consider it.
+If you do not have a practice of Devotion, I hope this encourages you to consider it.
 And may your journey be cradled in the arms of the Divine Mother,